mattrussi/gitlab-com-runbooks/docs/gitaly/gitaly-repository-corruption.md

 These are user-facing branches of the project.
 In case of the project's primary branch (such as `main` or `master`), this has to be recreated first for GitLab (and various `git` commands) to function properly.

-Onfortunately, this is also the type of ref we have the least redundancy for.
+Unfortunately, this is also the type of ref we have the least redundancy for.
 Your best bet here is to use the project's activity feed (visit `https://gitlab.com/<namespace>/<project>/activity` via your admin account) to get some info here.
 Individual links to commits on that page might fail to load, so copy their link which will contain the full hash to the commit.

 In the case of the primary branches it is most important to have the ref pointing to *something* that is in the tree, rather than getting the latest commit (which you might only be able to piece together afterwards).
 Use your best judgement here to point it to a commit that was definitely on the branch you restore.
 You can validate this afterwards by running a `git log`.
 It should print no errors and a continous tree of commits.